omarradwan6/Halan-Map-Editor/README.md

 ## Usage

-Draw Zone: Fill zone name and color before pressing draw polygon button.
+Draw Zone: Fill zone name and color before pressing 'Draw Polygon' button.

 Cancel Drawing: Drawing process can be canceled by pressing 'Cancel' button.

-Edit Zone: Zone name and color can be edited by selecting the zone then pressing 'Edit Zone' button after changing them.
+Edit Zone: Zone name and color can be edited by selecting the zone then pressing 'Edit Zone' button after modifying them.

-Delete Zone: Zone can be delete by selecting the zone and then pressing the 'Delete' button.
+Delete Zone: Zone can be deleted by selecting the zone and then pressing the 'Delete' button.